eagle840/killercoda-labs/jenkins/step1.md

 `docker pull jenkins/jenkins:2.332`{{execute}}

 It this lab we're using a set image version of Jenkins, you might want to try jenkins:lts

+We'll also use mailhog as a mail server@

 `docker pull mailhog/mailhog`{{execute}}